alexmyczko/atari800-font/README.md

 or

-1. If you prefer OTF format font, run `make otf`
+1. If you prefer OTF format font, run `make sfd; make otf`
 2. `cp *.otf /usr/share/fonts/opentype/`

 or on Linux or macOS